Sevilay Öztürk: Swimming career

 Öztürk began swimming in 2010 after she met Beytullah Eroğlu at a hospital in her hometown, the successful national Paralympic swimmer, who has also bilateral limb deficiency.

 She began with regular swimming exercise in 2013.
 She won three gold and two silver medals in the national Para swimming championships.
 She internationally debuted at the 30th International German Championships in Berlin in June 2016.
 She was qualified for the 2016 Summer Paralympics, and represented her country in Rio de Janeiro, Brazil.
 She was the youngest competitor at all.
 She failed to capture any medal.
 She took part at the 2017 European Para Youth Games held in Liguria, Italy, and won the gold medal in the 50 m Backstroke S5 event.

 Öztürk's disability swimming classification is S5 due to her limb deficiency as a birth defect.
 The tall Para swimmer is coached by Ali Uzun in Kahramanmaraş Munispality SC.

 At the 2019 World Para Swimming Championships in London, U.K., she won the bronze medal in the 50 m butterfly S5 event with a time of 47.35.

 She was named as one of two flag bearers along with Mahmut Bozteke by the Turkish National Paralympic Committee to lead the Turkish contingent for the opening ceremony of the 2024 Summer Paralympics.

+She won the gold medal in the women's open age 50 m butterfly event at the 2026 Para Swimming World Series Lignano Sabbiadoro, Italy.